 Time Complexity

+Time complexity is the time required to execute an instruction.
 Time complexity can also be described by estimating the number of elementary steps performed by an algorithm to complete its execution.

 Asymptotic notations are used to find the time complexity.

-Asymptotic notations are the mathematical way to represent Time complexity.
+Asymptotic notations are the mathematical way to represent time complexity.

-1. Big oh [O]:-
+1. Big O [O]:

 • It is the maximum time taken by an algorithm to consider or execute all the values.